Beneath (2007 film)

-Beneath is a straight-to-DVD thriller-horror film co-produced in a first time partnership between Paramount Classics (a Viacom subsidiary) and MTV Films.
+Beneath is a straight-to-DVD horror thriller film co-produced in a first time partnership between Paramount Classics (a Viacom subsidiary) and MTV Films.
 The film is directed by the newcomer Dagen Merrill, who co-wrote the script with Kevin Burke, and the list of producers include Sean Covel and Chris Wyatt, as well as Troy Craig Poon.
 In Paramount Classics's first horror movie, which marks the company's expansion from acquisitions into the production arena, the cast includes Nora Zehetner and Matthew Settle.
-Shooting started 2005 in Vancouver, the film was released on DVD August 7, 2007.
+Shooting started 2005 in Vancouver, the film was released on DVD on August 7, 2007.
 It was the first direct-to-video title produced by MTV Films.